 Since this Help Center document is a regular HTML file, we can try it right away!
 Below you should be able to see an embedded live table (not a screenshot) from one of our examples:

-This is live, read-only view of the Grist page and it gets updated as soon as someone edits it.
+This is a live, read-only view of the Grist page and it gets updated as soon as someone edits it.
 You can, of course, embed any page you wish, including card view, charts and any page with multiple sections.

 Here are two more examples with a chart and a card list view: